rdf_core logo

 Triple Atomic RDF statement (subject, predicate, object)

-RdfGraph Collection of RDF triples
+RdfGraph Collection of RDF triples with automatic query optimization

 RdfGraphCodec Base class for decoding/encoding RdfGraph in various formats